Airbus CC-150 Polaris: Use as VIP transport

 In December 2019, the VIP CC-150 suffered significant structural damage to the nose and right engine cowling.
 While being towed by contracted personnel at CFB Trenton, it rolled into the back wall of a hangar.
 The aircraft was scheduled to remain out of service until August 2020, but the grounding was extended due to the effects of the COVID-19 pandemic.
 It was returned to service in March 2021.

+In September 2023, Trudeau's return from the G20 summit in India was postponed due to "technical issues" with the aircraft.
+Another CC-150 was sent from CFB Trenton to pick up Trudeau.

 Replacement

 In 2021 the Government of Canada began an effort to replace all five CC-150 Polaris aircraft.
 The replacement tender is expected to cost US$5 billion.
 Early bid candidates included the Airbus A330 MRTT and the Boeing KC-46, but the latter has since been dropped.

-On July 14 2022, Canada announced that it has finalized a contract to acquire two A330-200 aircraft as the first two aircraft for the Royal Canadian Air Force (RCAF) that will provide a strategic transport and air-to-air refuelling role — currently fulfilled by the fleet of five CC-150 Polaris aircraft — as part of the Strategic Tanker Transport Capability (STTC) project.
-The two A330 aircraft are civilian airframes from International Airfinance Corporation.
+On 14 July 2022, Canada announced that it has finalized a contract to acquire two A330-200 aircraft as the first two aircraft for the Royal Canadian Air Force (RCAF) that will provide a strategic transport and air-to-air refuelling role—currently fulfilled by the fleet of five CC-150 Polaris aircraft—as part of theStrategic Tanker Transport Capability (STTC) project.
+The two A330 aircraft are former civilian airliners owned by International Airfinance Corporation.
+The new fleet will include four new and five used aircraft that are being outfitted to feature the same capabilities.